Robert Nutting: Ogden Newspapers, Inc.

-Nutting serves as the President and CEO of Ogden Newspapers, Inc. headquartered in Wheeling, West Virginia.
+Nutting serves as the president and CEO of Ogden Newspapers, Inc. headquartered in Wheeling, West Virginia.
 He is the great-grandson of company founder H. C. Ogden, and is the fourth generation of his family to run the company.
 Ogden Newspapers publishes 40 daily newspapers, multiple weekly newspapers and magazines as well as many phone directories.
 The company has newspapers and other media forms in 12 states.

 Seven Springs Mountain Resort

-Nutting is the former Chairman of Seven Springs Mountain Resort, a four-season resort located approximately 50 mi southeast of Pittsburgh.
+Nutting is the former chairman of Seven Springs Mountain Resort, a four-season resort located approximately 50 mi southeast of Pittsburgh.
 In late 2013, Nutting acquired nearby Hidden Valley Resort when it was purchased by Seven Springs.
-It was announced on December 31, 2021 that all resorts under the Seven Springs Mountain Resort umbrella (Seven Springs, Hidden Valley, and Laurel Mountain Ski Area would be sold to Vail Resorts in a $118 million deal.
+It was announced on December 31, 2021, that all resorts under the Seven Springs Mountain Resort umbrella (Seven Springs, Hidden Valley, and Laurel Mountain Ski Area would be sold to Vail Resorts in a $118 million deal.

 Personal life

-Nutting was born on March 29, 1962 in Wheeling, West Virginia.
+Nutting was born on March 29, 1962, in Wheeling, West Virginia.
 He earned a bachelor's degree in history from Williams College in Williamstown, Massachusetts.
-Nutting enjoys the outdoors enjoying his time fly fishing, skiing and flying his personal twin-engine aircraft.
 Nutting and his wife, Leslie, have three daughters.